Mt Whitney Hike

 If you’re caught on the summit in lightning, your best bet is to take refuge in the stone hut.
 There’s some controversy around this, and the official park signage indicates that it isn’t safe in the hut, but this discussion was good enough for me to feel good about that option.

 To throw a wrench into this whole lightening issue, military jets often fly by the summit.
-They’re loud and sometimes break the sound barrier, and can be confused with lightening.
+They’re loud and sometimes break the sound barrier, and that sound can easily be confused with lightening.

 Other Notes Before You Hike